Errytagedesign/communitypro/README.md

 # 📖 Hello Microverse Project <a name="about-project"></a>

-A Microverse Perosnal Portfolio Project developed with duo of HTML and CSS.
-In addition, i added Linters for Html and Css.
+A Tech events Project developed with the best combo of HTML,CSS and JAVASCRIPT.
+In addition, i added Linters for Html,Css and Javascript.

 ## 🛠 Built With <a name="built-with"></a>

 1-HTML
 2-CSS
+3-JS

 ### Tech Stack <a name="tech-stack"></a>